 Perform other duties as assigned.

-Education: Bachelor's degree in Computer Science, Information Technology, Bioinformatics or Life Sciences, including Biology, Molecular Biology, Genetics, Biochemistry.
+Education: Bachelors in Computer Science, Information Technology, Bioinformatics or Life Sciences, including fields, i.e., Biology, Molecular Biology, Genetics, Biochemistry.

-Experience: Eight (8) years bioinformatics experience, including relevant programming skills and ability to work with various data types (e.g. genomic, transcriptomic, proteomic, immunological, etc.) Four (4) years large-scale project management experience.
+Experience: Eight (8) years genomic research experience in Windows and UNIX-based operating systems environment including direct experience with genomic data QC/QA, assembly, annotation, or other analysis with various data types (e.g. genomic, transcriptomic, proteomic, immunological, etc.).
+Four (4) years large-scale project Management experience.

 Supervisory Experience: Two (2) years at a leadership level.